-- The Board will send the certifier a copy of the complaint and supporting documents, and invite a written response.
+- Fair Trading will review the complaint and, if appropriate, may send the certifier a copy of the complaint to invite a response.

-- The Board will decide whether the matter requires investigation and, if so, will send its investigation report to the certifier for comment before a decision is made.
+- Fair Trading will decide whether the matter requires investigation and, if so, will seek comment from the certifier before a decision is made.

-- The Board will notify the complainant and certifier in writing of the outcome.
+- Fair Trading will notify the complainant of the outcome.

-The time taken to determine a complaint depends on how complex the matter is and how soon all requested information is submitted to the Board.
+The time taken to determine a complaint depends on how complex the matter is and how soon all requested information is submitted to Fair Trading.

-- further information about the complaint is not given upon request, or the complaint or further information are not verified
+- further information about the complaint isn't given upon request, or the complaint or further information aren't verified

 - the complaint is trivial, lacking in substance or not made in good faith